davidbelliott/goserv/templates/matrix/index.md

-# moraine.dev Matrix homeserver
+# DEADFACADE Matrix homeserver

-Sign up for a [Matrix](https://matrix.org/) account hosted on homeserver [moraine.dev](/).
+Sign up for a [Matrix](https://matrix.org/) account hosted on this homeserver.
 You can use this account to join Matrix rooms both on and off the homeserver.

 <html>